lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ### World Bank GitHub Group

 DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/) to have access to premium features.
-Here's how to sign up:
+To join this group you must first have a GitHub account.

-**1. Create a GitHub account**
+**Create a GitHub account**

 - If you do not already have a GitHub account, open one at [this link](https://github.com/join).
 While you can use any email address, we **recommend using a personal email when you sign up** so that you do not lose access to your GitHub account in case you were to change jobs.
 There is no need to create a second account if you already signed up using a work email as you can add multiple secondary email addresses to your account, and later change which address is your primary email address.
 But we are recommending using a personal email when signing up in the first place, as we have had people lose access to their GitHub account after changing employer when using a work email as primary email.

-**2. Join the World Bank GitHub group**
+#### Join the World Bank GitHub group

+This only applies to people with an active employment contract with the World Bank (although it includes anything from Staff, ETC, STC, to internship).

-- Complete the World Bank GitHub.com Pilot MOU below, and email it to the World Bank GitHub team at [github@worldbank.org](mailto:github@worldbank.org) with the subject line "Request to Join World Bank GitHub Group - [YOUR NAME]".
-They will add you to the group and notify you.
+1. Complete the World Bank GitHub.com Pilot MOU below, and email it from your World Bank email address to the World Bank GitHub team at [github@worldbank.org](mailto:github@worldbank.org) with the subject line "Request to Join World Bank GitHub Group - [YOUR NAME]".
+2. When the GitHub team have received your request and checked that it is in order they will add you to the group.
+You will then get an notification from GitHub.com to your email saying that you have been invited to the World Bank GitHub group.
+3. If you have been invited but you did not receive the invitation (the email got deleted or ended up in junk folder etc.) then you can always got o [github.com/worldbank](https://github.com/worldbank) and if you have a invitation waiting for you to join the World Bank GitHub group, then you will be promted to accept the invitation at the top of the page.

 ```
 World Bank Group Staff GitHub.com Pilot MOU: